hsmalley/velvet-chains-ttrpg/src/content/docs/gm-guides/gm-mirror-current.md

 ---
-title: "The Captain’s Guide to Reflection"
+title: "⚙️ The Captain’s Guide to Reflection ✨⛓️🔥"
 description: "How to run Mirror-Current adventures with empathy, spectacle, and consent."
 entryType: gm-guide
 id: "gm-mirror-current"
 arc: "Mirror-Current"
 safeword: fiction
+publish: true
 tags:
   - gm
   - mirror-current
   - velvet-chains
 ---

-# ⚙️ The Captain’s Guide to Reflection ✨⛓️🔥
-*"In every reflection, the storyteller must be twice as kind."*
+> *"In every reflection, the storyteller must be twice as kind."*

 ---

 ## 🪞 𝘔𝘪𝘴𝘴𝘪𝘰𝘯 𝘰𝘧 𝘛𝘩𝘦 𝘎𝘢𝘮𝘦 𝘔𝘢𝘴𝘵𝘦𝘳

 You are not a judge; you are a mirror.
 Your role is to reflect player intention with respect, amplify theatrical flair, and guard the table’s emotional safety.

 **The Prime Tenets:**

 - Every scene is a negotiation.
 - Every revelation is reversible through consent.
 - Every triumph is brighter when earned through empathy.